erfanjazebnikoo/aurora_core/README.md

 ![N|Solid](http://erfanjazebnikoo.com/downloads/pixhawk.jpg)

 #### 2. Components and modules
-The components used in the above-mentioned robot are external GPS [6], Air Gear 350 brushless motors and speed controllers [7], emergency controller board and power supply circuit.
+The components used in the above-mentioned robot are [external GPS][gps], [Air Gear 350 brushless motors and speed controllers][motors], emergency controller board and power supply circuit.
 Some components made by the panel are RC radio, emergency controller board, and power supply circuit.

 #### 3. Telemetry and RC Radio
-While The DIY Guilano RC radio and telemetry system are based on RFM23Bp [8] and ATmega328 microcontroller hardware which can use large UHF Band, The team have made use of the ISM  frequency of (433.05 -434.79 MHz).It can send telemetry data and standard PPM  [9] [10] signals through eight channels.
+While The DIY Guilano RC radio and telemetry system are based on [RFM23Bp][RFM23Bp] and ATmega328 microcontroller hardware which can use large UHF Band, The team have made use of the ISM  frequency of (433.05 -434.79 MHz).It can send telemetry data and standard PPM signals through eight channels.
 In other words, we don’t necessarily use the separate telemetry and RC radio.
 The advantage of using our design is to avoid using two radio links on different frequencies, and also works fine along with numerous interferences with sensitive electronic equipment, namely GPS, magnetometer, servo motors, camera, gimbal, and so forth.
-This system is based on the opensource of the openLRSng project [11] and modified for more bandwidth, Baud Rate, Binding code, 5 channel selectable frequency hopping, RSSI  Providing, Failsafe and reduction of the output RF power for local legislation.
+This system is based on the opensource of the [openLRSng project][openLRSng] and modified for more bandwidth, Baud Rate, Binding code, 5 channel selectable frequency hopping, RSSI  Providing, Failsafe and reduction of the output RF power for local legislation.
 The following pictures show the PCB  Design and radio used on the Robot.

 ![Solid](http://erfanjazebnikoo.com/downloads/guilano_ppm_transmitter.jpg)
 ![Solid](http://erfanjazebnikoo.com/downloads/guilano_ppm_receiver.jpg)